 The plates I chose are double-action 45 degree trucks, which means 2 cushions per axle and the kingpins are at a 45 degree angle.
 This model also has an adjustable pivot pin, which allows a bit more tweaking of your skates.
 I’ve never skated on anything but 15 degree in derby and borrowed another skater’s 45 degree setup to make sure I didn’t hate them.
 After skating on them I decided to do more research before making my purchase.

 Luckily I like to read on the interwebs and I found some articles that talk about the kinds of plates that are available and their pros and cons.
-It’s important to analyze what you’re current setup is NOT doing for you and then try and find a product that fits what you want.
+It’s important to analyze what your current setup is NOT doing for you and then try and find a product that fits what you want.
 Read.
 Read.
 Read.
 Better yet, ask to borrow skates that have a different setup from your own to get a feel for the difference.

 For me, weight was a huge issue so I had to find a lightweight plate model.
 I also wanted to stop fighting with my cornering and I read that 45 degree trucks allow you to turn with less force.
 So the Sure Grip Magnesium Avengers were a great fit for me